Tappz-GmbH/.github/profile/README.md

 ### YOU ARE INTERESTED IN JOINING OUR TEAM ? ###

-We are looking for talents in App Development, UI and Creatives and App Marketing
+We are looking for talents in App Development, UI/UX-Experts and graphic and media design

 Write us an email with your CV and contact details [here](mailto:jonas@tappz.de;christopher@tappz.de)

+We look forward to hearing from you ✉️